Problem Solving in the GCSE classroom

 Who will benefit from attending?

-Teachers of GCSE Higher level Mathematics, especially those hoping to raise student aspiration to study Maths beyond GCSE.
+Teachers who wish to improve their teaching of GCSE maths and/or the skills of their students, especially those hoping to raise student aspiration to study Maths beyond GCSE.

 Materials and Equipment